 SNMP access is defined through the definition of a NetDefendOS Remote object with a Mode value of SNMP.
-The Remote object requires the entry of:
+The object requires the following values be defined:

 - Interface The NetDefendOS interface on which SNMP requests will arrive. - Network The IP address or network from which SNMP requests will come. - Community The community string which provides password security for the accesses.